JTrippas/CIRQL/README.md

 The resulting dataset, CIRQL, contains 2,807 queries from 1,799 user sessions.
 Session data is synthetic and derived using an inactivity period of 15 minutes.
 The order of queries within a session is ascending chronological.
-Therefore the first query of a session is time step `t1`, the second query is time step `t2`, and so on.
+The first query of a session is time step `t1`, the second query is time step `t2`, and so on.

 [jt]: https://www.johannetrippas.com/papers/trippas2024re-evaluating.pdf